pkliui/SkiNet/docs/source/documentation.md

 # Documenation

-This documentation is built with sphinx.
+At present the documentation is built with sphinx in the dev branch and its remote version (GitHub Pages site https://pkliui.github.io/SkiNet/) is updated upon a push to the dev branch as specified in the workflow (see below).

 To complete the documentation further:

+## Building documentation locally

-## Make a new conda environment
+### Make a new conda environment
 - It requires a new conda environment (that is different from the project's environment) as specified in ```skinet/environment_docs.yaml```

 ```yaml